bitovi/academy/src/technology-consulting/5-communication.md

 - Chat
 - Meetings

 When deciding what tool to use start at the top as it is the most respectful of your recipient's time.
 Most communications are informational in nature and should documented (like in a wiki) or emailed.
+If using email to ask a question or to get a response, follow the [business writing](#business-writing) principles outlined below.

 Chat replies can be delayed but most modern tools like Slack give the sender the ability to "demand" a recipients attention with notifications.
 Meetings should only be scheduled when decisions need to be made at that very moment.

-## Good business writing
+## Business Writing

 The best business writing puts the onus on the writer instead of the reader.
 Think hard about your audience, what they know, what they need to know, their time constraints, etc, and make it as easy on them as physically possible.
 If you follow this principal, you’ll be a very effective communicator.